Cynthia is a gardening enthusiast. She has a green thumb and always plants a variety of items for harvesting during gardening season.

 - Add an oxygen absorber to each bag.

 - Add the bag to food grade bucket and seal.

-Optionally you can add an additional oxygen absorber after sealing the bag and placing in the bucket.
+Optionally you can add an additional oxygen absorber after sealing the bag and placing it in the bucket.
 Oxygen absorbers are relatively inexpensive so I go ahead and toss an extra in just for an additional precaution.
-Limiting the air that is around your food helps to extend the shelf life, and keep it from breaking down.
+Limiting the air that is around your food helps to extend the shelf life and keeps it from breaking down.

 Choosing Storage Containers

 It is not wise to just use any old bucket for long-term food storage.
 Food-grade buckets are designed to store food in order to prevent pest infestations, and ensure the freshness of foods for long-term sustainability.